wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 My repo <a target="_blank" href=" https://github.com/wilsonmar/azure-your-way">
 https://github.com/wilsonmar/azure-your-way</a>
 contains automation scripts to invoke instead of manually operating the Azure Portal, so that you can save money by deleting Resource Groups because you can get resources back with just a few commands.
 Scripts also enable you to stand up resources in different regions/locations.
 Most scripts in the repo are Bash shell scripts that run natively on MacOS and thus familiar to most developers.
 PowerShell scripts are used in cases where they are the only solution.
-Utility scripts enable the scripts to run on Linux and Windows Git Shell.
-The scripts are also useful for learning Azure.

 There are many ways to automate the creation of resources within Azure:
    1. <a href="#VM_GUI">Portal GUI Cloud Shell</a>